circleci/circleci-docs/jekyll/_cci2/concepts.md

 ![header]({{ site.baseurl }}/assets/img/docs/CircleCI-2.0-setup-project-circle101.png)

 ## User Types

+It is worth taking a minute to define the various user types that relate to CircleCI projects, most of which have permissions inherited from VCS accounts.

 * The *Organization Administrator* is a permission level inherited from your VCS:
   * GitHub: **Owner** and following at least one project building on CircleCI